80%

 How do I document 25 years of industry knowledge?

 Systematically, not all at once.
 Start with the processes that happen most frequently: customer intake, pricing, quoting, production, quality control.
-Document those first using simple format: situation, decision criteria, execution steps, quality checks.
-Then move to monthly or quarterly processes.
-Then to annual processes.
-Finally to exception handling and edge cases.
-Most founders try to document everything simultaneously and get overwhelmed.
-Better to document 10% thoroughly each quarter than attempt 100% and quit after two weeks.
+Document those first using simple format: situation, decision criteria, steps, quality checks.
+Then move to monthly, quarterly, annual processes.
+Better to document 10% thoroughly each quarter than attempt 100% and quit.

 What if I can't explain how I make certain decisions?